Residency in Mexico is possible via many routes.

 Residency in Mexico offers foreign nationals the opportunity to live, work, and build a life in the country, either temporarily or permanently.
 The process to obtain residency is designed to accommodate a variety of situations, but one of the most accessible routes is through family unity—when you have a close family relationship with a Mexican citizen or permanent resident.

 There are two main types of resident cards available: the temporary resident card and the permanent resident card.
 A temporary resident card allows you to stay in Mexico for up to four years, providing flexibility for those who may not be ready to commit to permanent residency.
 After fulfilling the requirements and maintaining your temporary status for the minimum period, you can apply for permanent residency, which grants you the right to live and work in Mexico indefinitely.
+Permanent Residency through Family Unity allows foreigners with a Mexican spouse or child (including a son) born in Mexico to reside indefinitely in Mexico.

 The key to qualifying for either a temporary or permanent resident card often lies in your family connections.
-If you are a family member—such as a spouse, child, or parent—of a Mexican national or permanent resident, you may be eligible to apply for permanent residency without needing to meet strict financial requirements.
+If you are a family member—such as a spouse, child, son, or parent—of a Mexican national or permanent resident, you may be eligible to apply for permanent residency without needing to meet strict financial requirements.
 This pathway is especially valuable for those seeking to keep their family together in Mexico.

 Eligibility for Residency for Spouses and Partners